lunatik-210/efr/README.md

 7) Car shop - to buy buldozer you have to pay 200 score
 8) Buldozer - it requires more gas but protected better

-Press the left/right/up/down to control Peter.
+Press the up/down to control Peter, left/right - to speed up/down.